 Structure of EQuIS Format Files

 Format files may be encrypted or unencrypted.
 Unencrypted format files may be edited or customized, whereas encrypted files cannot be changed.
-The EQuIS format file always includes the Format Definition File, but may also include other files.
+Custom Handler code contains the custom business rules that apply to the format and is compiled in the format .dll file.
+The EQuIS format file always includes the Format Definition File and the format .dll file, but may also include other files.
 The following files may be included in the format file set:

 •Format Definition file (.xsd or .xse)